 The Preliminary Education Specialist Teaching Credential is available only through our Intern Teaching path.
 The Intern Teaching path is ideal for those wishing to pursue their teaching certification while earning an income as a salaried teacher-of-record at an Alliant-approved site.
 You will also engage in online coursework, on-ground seminars, and mentoring.

-- Hybrid program blending online coursework and seminars
+- Hybrid program blending online coursework and limited seminar

 - Complete two semesters as a salaried teacher-of-record at an Alliant-approved (a K-12 public or charter school) school site